School Goals

 11. Guidance: If a child has constant disruptive behavior I will work to find the purpose of the behavior, the settings it occurs in, and the triggers for the behavior.
 From these I can find a way to help the child have fun in a way that is safe and respectful towards others.

-Our goal is to help the children at The Strawberry Patch develop self-control, positive self-esteem, and respect for others.
-We will have clear boundaries to help keep kids happy, safe, and learning while at school!
-Any intentional behavior that causes injury to another child or adult will result in the child going home.
-Hitting, kicking, biting, or punching will result in a child being sent home.
+Jeanine's goal is to help the children at The Strawberry Patch develop self-control, positive self-esteem, and respect for others.
+We have clear boundaries to help keep kids happy, safe, and learning while at school!
+Any intentional behavior that causes injury to another child or adult will require active family participation to support the child in building new skills and strategies.
+If behaviors that cause harm to others continues, after working together as a team to support the child, we will discuss whether The Strawberry Patch is a good fit at this time.
+All children are different and not every preschool setting is the right fit for every child.